nikhilbagul/interactive-storytelling/README.md

 <p>Architecture       : Content Selection Architecture</p>
 <p>Tools for Artwork  : Photoshop</p>

-Note: This is a development build.
+#Note: This is a development build.
-      The game is solely meant for educational and evaluation purposes.
+<p>The game is solely meant for educational and evaluation purposes.
-      No commerical benefit is intended.
+<br>No commerical benefit is intended.</p>

 Installation instructions :